defiant-light/defiantLightParse/PRESS-RELEASE.md

 ## Customer Quote ##
  > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

- "It was so easy to get my stock image business booming using fauxpoe.com!"
+ "It was so easy to get my poem business booming using fauxpoe.com!"

  "I didn't know how much I loved Edgar Allen Poe until today."